IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Git is used for cloning a project from our sources::

-    # yum install git
+    yum install git

 R
 -

 Dataverse uses `R <https://https://cran.r-project.org/>`_ to handle tabular data files.
-The instructions below describe a **minimal** R installation.
+The instructions in this section describes a **minimal** R installation.
 It will allow you to ingest R (.RData) files as tabular data; to export tabular data as .RData files; and to run `Data Explorer <https://github.com/scholarsportal/Dataverse-Data-Explorer>`_ (specifically, R is used to generate .prep metadata files that Data Explorer uses).
-R can be considered an optional component, meaning that if you don't have R installed, you will still be able to run and use Dataverse - but the functionality specific to tabular data mentioned above will not be available to your users.  **Note** that if you choose to also install `TwoRavens
+R can be considered an optional component, meaning that if you don't have R installed, you will still be able to run and use Dataverse - but the mentioned functionality specific to tabular data will not be available to your users.

-<https://github.com/IQSS/TwoRavens>`_, it will require some extra R
-components and libraries.
+.. note:: If you choose to also install `TwoRavens <https://github.com/IQSS/TwoRavens>`_, it will require some extra R components and libraries.
 Please consult the instructions in the TowRavens section of the Installation Guide.

 Installing R